loockeeer/vdm-wrapper/README.md

 ## Install

-Install it with npm :
+Install it with npm : npm i vdm-wrapper

-Or with yarn :
+Or with yarn : yarn add vdm-wrapper

 ## Exemples
 ```js